 Some Final Thoughts

-I know it sounds kind of weird, but my worm box has almost become like an altar to me.
-Not that I worship earthworms, but I have so much appreciation for the vital part they play in life on planet Earth that I approach my worm bin with great love and gratitude for the amazing thing they do in there, as well as all over the rest of the Earth.
+I know it sounds kind of weird, but my worm box has almost become like a pet.
+Not that I cuddle with earthworms, but I have so much appreciation for the vital part they play in life on planet Earth that I approach my worm bin with great love and gratitude for the amazing thing they do in there, as well as all over the rest of the Earth.
 We couldn’t live without ‘em.
-(I love to lift the lid on the worm bin sometimes and listen to the little "wet" noises they make while eating food.
-That little noise is happening all over the world, underground!)
+I love to lift the lid on the worm bin sometimes and just listen to the little "wet" noises they make while eating food.
+That little noise is happening all over the world, underground!